Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This program is incorrect if there is sharing in the data structure.

-Thus for a contour of four edges it should count 1 wire + 4 edges +4 vertices
-with the result 9, but as the vertices are each shared by two edges this program will return 13.
+Thus for a contour of four edges it should count 1 wire + 4 edges +4 vertices with the result 9, but as the vertices are each shared by two edges this program will return 13.
 One solution is to put all the Shapes in a Map so as to avoid counting them twice, as in the following example:

-**Example **
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
   #include TopoDS_Iterator.hxx
   #includeTopTools_MapOfShape.hxx